Charles Fuqua Manuel

 Charlie Manuel has spent over 40 years in professional baseball.
 He won one minor league batting title and hit well at several stops, but failed to produce in limited opportunities in the major leagues.
 Going on to Japan, he won two home run titles in the Pacific League.
 His personality made him a larger-than-life character in the world of Japanese baseball.
 He was involved in one famous beanball incident, hit a key home run in the 1979 Japan Series and became the second American to be named MVP of the Pacific League.
 He later became a successful hitting coach.
-He managed the division-champion 2001 Indians and has managed the Philadelphia Phillies to second-place finishes in back-to-back seasons before winning a division title in 2007 and the 2008 World Series.
+He managed the division-champion 2001 Indians and managed the Philadelphia Phillies to second-place finishes in back-to-back seasons before winning a division title in 2007 and the 2008 World Series.

 Chuck Manuel in high school and the low minors

 Charlie Manuel was signed by the Minnesota Twins as an amateur free agent in 1963 after an impressive high school athletic career in which he lettered in basketball, football, baseball and track.
 The 6' 4" lad was an MVP in basketball twice and baseball once and was the captain of both teams.
 Chuck broke into professional baseball with the Wytheville Twins, hitting .358 with 7 homers and 45 RBI, finishing in the top 10 in the Appalachian League in all three Triple Crown statistics and in the top five in both average and RBI.
-The next year he advanced to the Orlando Twins and he fell to .265 with 4 long balls.
+The next year, he advanced to the Orlando Twins and fell to .265 with 4 long balls.
 Things got even worse in 1965 as the 21-year-old batted .225 with 1 homer for Orlando and .204 with no homers for the Wilson Tobs.
 Playing a full year for Wilson in 1966, Manuel's average rose a bit to .231 and he launched six home runs.
 His career had been relatively stagnant for three years in A ball and many teams might have given up, ending Chuck's career before it began.

 Manuel breaks out of the class A rut